bberildundar/shareee-webdevelopment1/README.md

-* The SQL file is in /sql folder: shareeedb (there are 3 e letters)
+* The SQL file is in /sql folder: shareeedb.sql (there are 3 e letters)

 ### Admin account: